 Hammerstein 5 | 42489 Wülfrath | Tel.
 02058-894644

-Please note: Reopening with a new permanent exhibition will take place in April 2018.
+Please note: Reopening with a new permanent exhibition will probably take place from June 2018 onwards

 The permanent exhibition depicts work and life of the peoplpe in the region Niederberg since the 19th century as well the industrial limestone mining technologies used during this period.